 http://localhost:8080/this/url/is/reachable/annotations.xml

-You can find an example manifest.json
+You can find an example manifest.json file with sample code for the

 manifest content here.

-The content for the is contained in the following namespaces: without
+The content for the is contained in the following namespaces: without,

 following tables show the application-specific attributes provided by the respective